 Curd formation is an age old process and has been commonly practiced in many parts of the world.
 We know that curd formation requires certain environmental and physical conditions.
 Presence of some chemicals may affect this process.
-Although these conditions may slightly vary from one place to another and may also depend on the user's preference for a certain kind/taste of curd, but there are some essential features of its formation process.
-In this unit, students go through the process and find out the suitable conditions required for curd formation and what these conditions teach about the process of curd formation.
-This learning unit helps in this reasoning process through the use of carefully designed and controlled experiments.
+Although these conditions may slightly vary from one place to another and may also depend on the user's preference for a certain kind/taste of curd, there are some essential features of its formation process.
+In this unit, students go through the process (of curd formation) and find out the suitable conditions required for curd formation and what these conditions teach about the process.
+This Learning Unit helps in understanding the process through the use of carefully designed and controlled experiments.

-It is important here that the students understand the difference between curd and spoiled milk, although both appear thick and both are the results of microbial action.
-They should be able to tell why one is fit for consumption and the other is not based on physical observations (including smell).
+It is important here that the students understand the difference between curd and spoiled milk, although both appear thick and both are the result of microbial action.
+They should be able to explain why one is fit for consumption and the other is not based on physical observations (including smell).
 If possible, the teacher may try bringing and showing to the students spoiled milk in addition to milk and curd, to help students differentiate between the three.